-The White Flag episode pertained to a movement during the prolonged Covid-19 lockdown, which saw many families and Malaysians putting up white flags outside their homes for help to survive.
+The White Flag episode pertains to a movement during the prolonged Covid-19 lockdown, which saw many families and Malaysians putting up white flags outside their homes for help to survive.

-He said the government assistance was important to return lower-income and middle-income people and families back to pre-pandemic levels of income and be able to sustain it.
-He pointed out the pandemic had exacerbated the wealth gap between the rich and the poor, with some who were previously middle class now at the bottom tier of the socio-economic ladder.
+He said government assistance is important to return lower-income and middle-income people and families back to pre-pandemic levels of income and be able to sustain it.
+He pointed out the pandemic has exacerbated the wealth gap between the rich and the poor, with some who were previously middle class now at the bottom tier of the socio-economic ladder

-Yeah added the work was now to track and find everyone who needed help and to ensure no aid was wasted in the meantime.
+Yeah added the work is now to track and find everyone who needs help and to ensure no aid is wasted in the meantime.